phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 655304
+#Number of Trump Tweets: 657584
+#Number of Cruz Tweets: 424089
-#Number of Clinton Tweets: 285271
+#Number of Clinton Tweets: 285672
-#Number of Rubio Tweets: 216243
+#Number of Rubio Tweets: 217344
 #Number of Jeb!
-Tweets: 185251
+Tweets: 185928
-#Number of Sanders Tweets: 171140
+#Number of Sanders Tweets: 171362
-#Number of Carson Tweets: 96043
+#Number of Carson Tweets: 96438
-#Number of Kasich Tweets: 77807
+#Number of Kasich Tweets: 78141
 #Total Number of Tweets:
-#Number of Cruz Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---